hleveillegauvin/CodingClub/README.md

     curl -s "https://api.openweathermap.org/data/2.5/weather?q=columbus&APPID=$my_id" | jq

 That’s a lot of information!
 Let’s see...
 There is something called .main.temp, but the value associated with it seems very high.
 Let’s look at the API documentation online: http://openweathermap.org/current.
 Ah!
 Let’s change the default unit to Fahrenheit.
-We can do this by modifying the API endpoint (i.e. then end of our url) to specify our preferred unit:
+We can do this by modifying the API endpoint (i.e. the end of our url) to specify our preferred unit:

     curl -s "https://api.openweathermap.org/data/2.5/weather?q=columbus&units=imperial&APPID=$my_id" | jq